 Cranberry Chutney - Gluten Free

-This is not your traditional cranberry sauce that makes that suction noise as you release it from the restraints of it's tin can.
+This is not your traditional cranberry sauce that makes that suction noise as you release it from the restraints of its tin can.
 This is a perfect combination of sour and sweet with a hint of orange.
-The amount of sugar you add to this is up to you and if you choose, can even make it sugar free.
+The amount of sugar you add to this is up to you and if you choose, can even make it sugar-free.

 Looking into the history of the cranberry, I found out that this tart fruit is one of three that are native to North America.
 Cranberries grow in the wild on long-running vines in sandy bogs and marshes.
 When I think of cranberries, I think of the bogs in Massachusetts and the delicious recipes they are featured in.
+Let's not forget those NASTY HUGE SPIDERS that live in those bogs, yuck.

 The Pilgrims were quick to embrace the red berry and Native Americans called them sasumuneash.
 American whalers and mariners used the fruit to prevent scurvy.
-Scurvy is a vitamin C deficiency but it's more fun to say...."wow, you got scurvy, gross!"
+Scurvy is a vitamin C deficiency but it's more fun to say....

 "Cranberry farming has flourished on Cape Cod for 200 years, due in large part to the peninsula’s acidic peat soils, coarse sand, constant water supply, and moderately long and frost-free growing season", writes Christy Lowrance in Cranberry Harvest: A History of Cranberry Growing in Massachusetts.

-We have the history of this this bright berry, now I'll share with you how to make your own chutney that will impress everyone at your Thanksgiving table.
+We have the history of this bright berry, now I'll share with you how to make your own chutney that will impress everyone at your Thanksgiving table.
 Even your Mother-in-law will sing your praises after she tastes this modern cranberry chutney that's very easy to make.

 Let's get cooking, you'll need: